-I have a sneaking suspicion that most people are like me when it comes to sleep.
-You read countless articles telling you of the importance of sleep and that you need 8 hours of rest each night and you wonder who the lucky people are who actually achieve this objective on a consistent basis.
+I have a suspicion that most people are like me when it comes to sleep.
+You read countless articles telling you of the importance of sleep and that you need 8 hours of rest each night and you wonder who the lucky people are who achieve this objective on a consistent basis.
 I know I feel lucky if I get 6 hours of uninterrupted slumber (which is rare).
-For the most part, I get by with much less rest than is recommended.
+I usually get by with much less rest than is recommended.
 Moreover, the sleep I do get is often in batches rather than one long episode.
 I have tried many different things including sticking to a regular schedule, increasing my exercise, limiting my drinking, etc. and nothing really seems to work.
-I guess that at some point you have to accept your own biological clock rather than fight it.
+I guess that at some point you must accept your own biological clock rather than fight it.
 So far, I have done okay in my 48 years being below average in the sleep category.

 - Your Life Is What Your Thoughts Make It (eagleman6788.wordpress.com)